DISCERNING READERS

 IBM's 21st Century Key Performance Indicators (KPIs)

-A chart that compares two, sixteen-year periods of transition at IBM: 1960 to 1976, 2005 to 2021.
-The chart includes these IBM KPIs: Net Income (profit), Tangible Assets, Revenue, Net Income Productivity, Market Value, Stock Price Appreciation, Sales Productivity, Employment, and Goodwill.
+A high-quality chart that compares two, sixteen-year periods of transition at IBM: 1960 to 1976, 2007 to 2023.
+The chart includes these KPIs: Net Income (profit), Tangible Assets, Revenue, Net Income Productivity, Market Value, Stock Price Appreciation, Sales Productivity, Employment, and Goodwill.

 IBM's 21st Century Key Performance Indicators